nminhquang380/nminhquang380.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently studying for a Bachelor of Information Technology at La Trobe University as an international student.
-I have a keen interest in Machine Learning and Data Science, as well as Web Development.
-Please feel free to reach my [Github](github.com/nminhquang380) and [Kaggle](https://www.kaggle.com/nminhquang380) accounts below to see more about my Data Science notebooks and other projects.
-In addition, I am passionate about writing and also have a blog on Facebook where I write some blog posts in Vietnamese.
+I am an international student at La Trobe University, pursuing a Bachelor of Information Technology.
+My areas of interest include AI, Machine Learning, Web Development, and Deep Learning research, particularly in Natural Language Processing and Computer Vision.
+I am open to contributing to research and projects in these fields.

-In the meantime, I am working remotely as a freelance Backend Developer for Risikotek Ptd based on Singapore.
-I have experience as an intern Software Engineer at A.I.Soft Company in Vietnam, where I worked on two noteworthy projects related to AI, which I have shared on my Github.
+Currently, I am a Data Analyst Intern at Whittlesea Community Connection in Melbourne.
+Previously, I worked remotely as a freelance Backend Developer for Risikotek Ptd in Singapore until January 2024.
+I also have experience as an intern Software Engineer at A.I.Soft Company in Vietnam, where I worked on two AI projects shared on my GitHub.

-I am proud to have received scholarships for academic excellence three times in four semesters, and I was selected to become a member of the VMO team for my institute in Vietnam, although unfortunately, the competition was canceled due to the pandemic.
+I received three scholarships in four semesters at the Post and Telecommunication Institute of Technology (PTIT) in Hanoi, Vietnam.
+I also received the Provost's Commendation for academic excellence at La Trobe University in Melbourne in 2023.

+You can check out my Data Science notebooks and projects on my [Github](github.com/nminhquang380) account.
+Additionally, I enjoy writing blog posts in Vietnamese on Facebook.